A Stronger Nation Begins With A Pledge

 In 1977 a new block was erected by the Ministry of Education.
 It was officially opened on the fourteenth of May 1978.

-Modification is needed to the ‘old school’ building so that noise level emanating from neighbouring classes can be minimized.
-The physical condition of the ‘old building’ and also the new structure need to be refurbished.
+The modification is needed to the ‘old school’ building so that noise level emanating from neighbouring classes can be minimized.
+The physical condition of the ‘old building’ and also the new structure needs to be refurbished.

 The physical plant consist of fourteen classrooms, a staffroom, principal’s office, guidance counsellor’s office, secretary’s office, a book room substituting as library, tuck shop and canteen.